On the Morita invariance of Categorical Enumerative Invariants: Unital Calabi--Yau structures

-In order to define the CEI we need to choose a splitting of the Hodge filtration.
+In order to define CEI we need to choose a splitting of the nc-Hodge filtration.
 In this subsection we recall how a splitting together with a weak Calabi--Yau structure determine a strong Calabi--Yau structure.
-We first review some preliminary notions, following \cite{AT}.
+We also introduce a unitality condition on splittings of the nc-Hodge filtration.